MontrealCorpusTools/PolyglotDB/docs/source/graph_queries.rst

 The above query will return the average duration and the count of 'aa' phones grouped by whether they're followed by an 'r' or an 'l'.

-.. note:: In the above example, the `group_by` attribute is supplied with an alias for output.
+.. note:: In the above example, the :code:`group_by` attribute is supplied with an alias for output.
 In the print statment and in the results, the column will be called 'following_label' instead of the default (more opaque) one.